 So, I wanted to return that favor.

-Make a site that is helpful
+Make a helpful site

 I have been there and done it, but it wasn’t easy.
 I didn’t know where to look.
-I wanted help beginners with any query that they had about genealogy and show them where they can turn to.
+I wanted to help beginners with any query that they had about genealogy and show them where they can turn to.

 Make it easy to read

-Let’s face it when you want to get help you don’t want to be dumbfounded by the assistance that you get.
+Let’s face it when you want to get the help you don’t want to be dumbfounded by the assistance that you get.